kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

       invert: false
 ```

-These lines assign a GPIO to the `BOOT` button for the 30-pin ESP32.
+The 'button' configuration assigns a GPIO to the `BOOT` button for the 30-pin ESP32.
 The choice of this GPIO may vary across ESP32 modules and boards.
 See https://github.com/kaiaai/firmware/tree/iron/kaiaai-esp32/data for examples.
 ```
 button:
   boot: